neontribe/lmi-everywhere/app/components/jquery-mockjax/README.md

 * `$.mockjax(options)`
   * Sets up a mockjax handler.
   * `options`: An object literal which defines the settings to use for the mocked request.
       * `url`: A string or regular expression specifying the url of the request that the data should be mocked for.
-If the url is a string and contains an asterisk ( * ), it is treated as a wildcard, by translating to a regular expression, replacing the asterisk with `.+`.
+If the url is a string and contains any asterisks ( * ), they will be treated as a wildcard by translating to a regular expression.
+Any `*` will be replaced with `.+`.
+If you run into trouble with this shortcut, switch to using a full regular expression instead of a string and asterisk combination.
       * `data`: In addition to the URL, match parameters.
       * `type`: Specify what HTTP method to match, usually GET or POST.
 Case-insensitive, so `get` and `post` also work.
       * `headers`: An object literal whose keys will be simulated as additional headers returned from the server for the request.